SteeltoeOSS/Documentation/api/v4/connectors/microsoft-sql-server.md

 }
 ```

 > This extension method will _NOT_ configure an `IHealthContributor` for this database connection.
-The NuGet package Steeltoe.Connector.ConnectorCore provides an `IServiceCollection` extension method that will.
+The NuGet package Steeltoe.Connectors.ConnectorCore provides an `IServiceCollection` extension method that will.
 Directly add the health contributor with the code `services.AddSqlServerHealthContributor(Configuration)`

 Your `DbContext` does not need to be modified from a standard `DbContext` to work with Steeltoe: